What is an Applicant Tracking System?

-Panel interviews are when two or more people interview a single job candidate at the same time.
-They are one of the most effective ways to interview and can be designed to test for any type of candidate selection criteria.
-When paired with structured interview methods, panel interviews introduce diverse perspectives, improve candidate experience, minimize bias, and improve the quality of your hires.
+Panel interviews are when two or more people question a single job candidate at the same time.
+They are one of the most effective ways to evaluate any type of candidate selection criteria.
+When paired with structured interview methods, panels can introduce diverse perspectives, improve candidate experience, minimize bias, and improve the quality of your hires.

-Read on to explore best practices for planning and conducting panel interviews from the employer’s perspective and learn ways candidates can prepare to be interviewed by a panel.
+Read on to explore best practices for planning and conducting panel interviews and learn different ways candidates can prepare to be interviewed by a panel.

-The common panel interview definition refers to when multiple panelists interview a single candidate simultaneously.
+The common definition refers to when multiple panelists interview a single candidate simultaneously.
 Interview panelists may include potential supervisors, coworkers, subordinates, HR staff, and other decision-makers.
-Subject matter experts may be included to add additional perspective on the candidate’s knowledge or credentials.
-Panel interviews improve efficiency by bringing people related to the role together to hear the same questions and answers in real-time.
+Subject matter experts may be included to add additional perspective on the candidate's knowledge or credentials.
+Panels improve efficiency by bringing people related to the role together to hear the same questions and answers in real-time.

-It is important to distinguish the panel interview meaning from the group interview, where multiple candidates are interviewed at the same time.
+It is important to distinguish the panel interview from the group interview, where multiple candidates are interviewed at the same time.
 Group interviews are often used to screen a large number of people at one time in a high-volume hiring situation, and are helpful for assessing interpersonal dynamics and other soft skills.
-Group interviews only have one interviewer, whereas panel interviews allow for multiple evaluation perspectives.
+Group interviews have only one interviewer, where panel interviews allow for multiple evaluation perspectives.

 Panel interviews are standard in many industries, including health care, higher education, government, and corporations.
-Regardless of the industry or role, panel interviews can be incorporated into any hiring process, and they are strongly recommended in situations where the cost of making a poor hiring decision is significant.
+Regardless of the industry or role, they can be incorporated into any hiring process, and are strongly recommended in situations where the cost of making a poor hiring decision is significant.

-When paired with a structured interview methodology, panel interviews can help your organization mitigate bias in the hiring process and confidently select the strongest candidate for the job.
+When paired with a structured interview methodology, these interviews can help your organization mitigate bias in the hiring process and confidently select the strongest candidate for the job.

-Structured panel interviews bring together two tested interview tools: structured interview methodology, as outlined by the Office of Personnel Management, and panel interviews.
+Structured panel interviewing bring together two tested interview tools: structured interview methodology, as outlined by the Office of Personnel Management, and the interviewer panel.

 What are one-on-one interviews used for?